Blind Quality Enhancement of Compressed Video via Fine-Grained Degradation-Guided Sequential Inference: Method

 \subsection{Blind QECV Network}

-As shown in Fig.~\ref{fig:overview}, the proposed blind QECV network consists of three stages: Coarse Alignment (CA), Hierarchical Termination based Artifact Reduction (HTAR), and Quality Enhancement (QE).
-The network’s inputs consist of a sequence of $2r + 1$ frames $X$, degradation representations (including the degradation tensor $f_r$ and the degradation vector $f_v$), and a degradation level $f_c$.
-The CA module aligns the temporal motion using deformable convolution and outputs the initial spatio-temporal feature $f^0_{st}$.
-The (STAR) module then performs adaptive artifact reduction guided by $f_r$, $f_v$, and $f_c$.
+As shown in Fig. \ref{fig:overview}, the proposed blind QECV network consists of three stages: Coarse Alignment (CA), Sequential Inference-based Artifact Reduction (SIAR), and Quality Enhancement (QE).
+It takes as input a sequence of $2r + 1$ frames $X$, fine-grained degradation representations (including the degradation tensor $f_r$ and the degradation vector $f_v$), and a degradation level $f_c$.
+The CA module aligns temporal motion using deformable convolution and outputs the initial spatio-temporal feature $f^0_{st}$.
+The SIAR module then performs adaptive artifact reduction guided by $f_r$, $f_v$, and $f_c$.
 It contains multiple artifact reduction stages, each composed of a STDA (Spatial-Temporal Information and Degradation Representation Aggregation) block and a DGLF (Dual Global and Local Fusion) block.
 STDA aggregates $f_{st}$ with $f_r$ and $f_v$ via feature addition and channel attention.
 DGLF adopts a dual-branch design: one branch uses Multi-Swin Transformer~\cite{yu2024multi} for global modeling, and the other applies dilated convolution for local detail.
-To balance performance and efficiency, a hierarchical termination mechanism is applied, where the number of artifact reduction stages is determined by $f_c$.
-The output is finally passed to the QE module.
+To balance performance and efficiency, a sequential inference strategy is applied, where the number of artifact reduction stages is determined by $f_c$.
+The output is finally passed to the QE module, a lightweight cascaded reconstruction network that progressively refines compressed features through channel-attention-based selective fusion.
 The details are as follows:

-\textbf{STDA Block.} As shown in Fig.~\ref{fig:overview}, the input feature $f^{i-1}_{st}$ at i-th STDA block is first enhanced via a $3 \times 3$ convolution.
+\textbf{STDA Block.} As shown in Fig. \ref{fig:overview}, the input feature $f^{i-1}_{st}$ at i-th STDA block is first enhanced via a $3 \times 3$ convolution.
 The enhanced feature is then combined with the degradation tensor $f_r$ by element-wise addition.
 The combined features are multiplied channel-wisely with the degradation vector $f_v$, which is used as a feature weighting factor.
 The aggregated information is then added as a residual to $f^{i-1}_{st}$ to produce the output.
 The entire process can be represented as:

-where $f^i_a$ are the aggregated features at the i-th STDA block.
+where $f^i_a$ is the aggregated features at i-th STDA block.